secure-compilation/SECOMP/README.md

 For those using the provided virtual machine, we recommend using the built-in CoqIDE environment to explore the Coq development.
 Users of the virtual machine can install other editors, like Proof General, if they prefer.
-The `sudo` password of the virtual machine is `secomp`.

 To start CoqIDE, simply run the `coqide` command and navigate to the files you wish to inspect.
 The simplest way to evaluate a file is by using the buttons